alok7/EFGCore/README.md

-# A Core library for quant and Algo trading
+# A Core library for Quant and Algo trading

 This repository has implementations for the core components and modules required to develop an Algo & Quant system for trading, research and backtesting

-## Features
+## Some of features and modules in the EFCore library
 - Queues and Lock
 - A generic Shared Memory Publisher & Subscriber
 - Market Events design and storage